strawberry hugs

 Ambiance aside, the food was good.
 But what made me want to write about this place wasn’t just the at-home feel or the food (they make their own bread!).
 It was the family the runs the Whistle Stop Café.
 I don’t know why, but after visiting, I feel like I am a part of the family.
 We spoke to the owner (Marti) for a good amount of time, and she was so damn nice.
 Easy to talk to, friendly, warm.
 I know more about her life than I do most the people I’ve known for years.
 I mean, I gave the woman a hug when we left.
 I am not a hugger.
 Not that I don’t ever give hugs, but it’s not my thing.
 But she was so sweet.
 When we were leaving, it felt odder to just wave and say “see ya next time” than it did to go in for a hug.
 She’s the type of person you just enjoy being around…and hugging apparently.

 After our Whistle Stop stop, we decided to load up on more calories and get some ice cream.
-At least we walked to the little shop.
-It was super cute as well and they had popsicles which made Evie happy.
-Note that I did not hug the owners here.
-So I’m not that strange.
+At least we walked to the little shop, burning off maybe 5 of the 5,000 calories we were about to consume.
+It was super cute as well and they had popsicles, which made Evie happy.
+[Note that I did not hug the owners here.
+So, I’m not that strange.]
 Stuffed, we made our way back to the car, stopping for a bit to check out the trains.
 Vince was pleased he got to read some plaques.
-If you recall, he love plaques.
+Because, if you recall, he love plaques.

 Some people just seem like they were meant for you to meet.